 No matter how finely tuned your 3D printer is, the quality of your prints are highly dependent on the state of the filament you’re feeding through the extruder.
 Some 3D printing materials are highly susceptible to moisture in the air, which can result in poor quality prints.
 Before printing, these spoiled filaments need to be kept in an airtight container with desiccant and dried out in the oven.

-On today’s Weekend Project, we’re sharing the DIY Heated DryBox created by engineer and renowned 3D printing enthusiast RichRap.
+For your perusal, here’s the what’s and the how’s for creating your very own DIY heated dry box as created by engineer and renowned 3D printing enthusiast RichRap.
 Not only does this contraption keep your filament properly stored, it also has the capacity to actively heat the material while printing.
-More importantly, the entire project shouldn’t cost you anymore than $20 – $30, depending on where you source your materials.
+More importantly, the entire project shouldn’t cost you more than $20 – $30, depending on where you source your materials.

 The first thing you’ll need is a plastic storage box that holds at least 11 liters and has a lid.
 You can likely find one at your local hardware store or on Amazon.
 It’s important that the height of the box is tall enough to fit an upright spool of filament, but the lid doesn’t have to be completely sealable.